SantanderMetGroup/ansible-thredds-cluster/scenarios/devel-jk/README.md

 ## JPDA debug

 Tomcat instances are configured to be debugged used JPDA.
-This is done by setting to True the variable "tds\_debug" in the play for the backend hosts.
 JPDA listens in the port 8000 in both hostA and hostB.